cmwen/min-n8n-mcp/docs/TECHNICAL_DESIGN.md

 ---

 End of technical design.
-Please review “Clarifications needed” to unblock final tool definitions for runWorkflow and getWorkflowStats, and to confirm payload shapes for project/user operations.
+Please review “Clarifications needed” (noting the removal of `runWorkflow`) to confirm payload shapes for project/user operations and to validate the client-side approach for `getWorkflowStats`.